Einsatzgruppen: Babi Yar

-The largest mass shooting perpetrated by the Einsatzgruppen took place on 29 and 30 September 1941 at Babi Yar, a ravine northwest of Kyiv city center in Ukraine that had fallen to the Germans on 19 September.
+The largest mass shooting perpetrated by the Einsatzgruppen took place on 29 and 30 September 1941 at Babi Yar, a ravine northwest of Kiev city center in Ukraine that had fallen to the Germans on 19 September.
 The perpetrators included a company of Waffen-SS attached to Einsatzgruppe C under Rasch, members of Sonderkommando 4a under SS-Obergruppenführer Friedrich Jeckeln, and some Ukrainian auxiliary police.
-The Jews of Kyiv were told to report to a certain street corner on 29 September; anyone who disobeyed would be shot.
-Since word of massacres in other areas had not yet reached Kyiv and the assembly point was near the train station, they assumed they were being deported.
+The Jews of Kiev were told to report to a certain street corner on 29 September; anyone who disobeyed would be shot.
+Since word of massacres in other areas had not yet reached Kiev and the assembly point was near the train station, they assumed they were being deported.
 People showed up at the rendezvous point in large numbers, laden with possessions and food for the journey.

 After being marched 2 mi northwest of the city centre, the victims encountered a barbed wire barrier and numerous Ukrainian police and German troops.
 Thirty or forty people at a time were told to leave their possessions and were escorted through a narrow passageway lined with soldiers brandishing clubs.
 Anyone who tried to escape was beaten.
 Soon the victims reached an open area, where they were forced to strip, and then were herded down into the ravine.
 People were forced to lie down in rows on top of the bodies of other victims, and they were shot in the back of the head or the neck by members of the execution squads.

 The murders continued for two days, claiming a total of 33,771 victims.
 Sand was shovelled and bulldozed over the bodies and the sides of the ravine were dynamited to bring down more material.
 Anton Heidborn, a member of Sonderkommando 4a, later testified that three days later that there were still people alive among the corpses.
 Heidborn spent the next few days helping smooth out the "millions" of banknotes taken from the victims' possessions.
 The clothing was taken away, destined to be re-used by German citizens.
 Jeckeln's troops shot more than 100,000 Jews by the end of October.